 Executor: “We were satisfied with you as an agent.
 Because we are both not local to SJ, you were our eyes and ears for this sale and we are thankful for that.

 Out of the 12 agents that originally reached out to me expressing an interest to represent us, 8 took the time to visit the condo on that Saturday.
 6 out of the 8 answered the questions I posed in my email and you were in the top three.
 We choose you because of your experience in SJ, your probate experience, the thoroughness of your answers, and your professional demeanor.

 Thanks, Kathleen for all your help.”

 Co-Executor: “I also wanted to reiterate my deep satisfaction with your services, your professionalism, your knowledge, and your willingness to go the extra mile for us.

 I am a businesswoman myself, and I would recommend you to ANY person or business for your skill and acumen.
 And also for your great personality.

-Put me on the top of the list for those that are a FAN.
+Put me on the top of the list for those that are a BIG FAN!

 Thanks again for everything, and we hope we never have a probate sale again in CA, but if we ever did, we would call you!!!”

 Executors and Administrators have the choice of who to hire.
-Call me, Kathleen Daniels, for a consultation at 1-408-972-1822.
-There are times when I consult with someone, and through that consultative process, for one reason or another, I determine that working together with that person would not be a good fit.
+Call me, Kathleen Daniels, for a consultation at 408-972-1822.
+There are times when I consult with someone, and through that consultative process, for one reason or another, I determine that working together would not be a good fit.
 When that happens I respectfully decline the opportunity to work together because it’s the right thing to do.